Comfortable seat that comes with armrests, built-in speakers, and a folding feature for easy storage.

 No Bluetooth support.

-Portable and light with folding feature for easy storage.
+Portable and light with a folding feature for easy storage.
 The comfortable cushion material allows users to sit for longer.
 Suitable for adults and children.
 Material is easy to clean.
 Backrest is sturdy and promotes good posture.

 No armrests or rocking feature.

 Just because you're on the floor doesn't mean you don't need a solid base; let this chair help.

 This swiveling floor chair with 6 sitting positions looks more like a computer chair with a low center of gravity on the round, wheelless base.
 It offers amazing lumbar support and armrests so you don't get tired.
 Folds up and stores easily.
 One of the sturdiest gaming rockers you can get for an affordable price.

 Some don't find the cushions comfortable enough.